SmritiChawla/Precily/README.md

 * Fig 3: This directory contains codes for evaluating Precily on the prostate cancer cell line datasets.
 The GSVA scores for untreated prostate cancer cell lines and treated LNCaP cell lines are provided for drug response prediction.

   Fg 3a & b.
 Evaluation of Precily using Prostate cancer (PCa) baseline cell lines.
-This folder contains CCLE/GDSC2 models retrained after removing the concerned cell lines present in PCa cell line independent test set, GSVa scores.
+This folder contains CCLE/GDSC2 models retrained after removing the concerned cell lines present in PCa cell line independent test set and GSVA scores.

   Fig 3c.
 This folder contains CCLE/GDSC pre trained models after removing LNCaP cell line to assess the performance of Precily on LNCaP cell lines and compare it with groudtruth from GDSC database.